PlaceMUS XR

 The PlaceMUS XR project develops innovative digital tools

-which will be integrated in the ECCCH, to enrich knowledge and experience with the European musical heritage.
-Tools enable users to
+which will be integrated in the Cultural Heritage Cloud, being developed by ECHOES, to enrich knowledge and experience with the European musical heritage.

-1) create, share and re-use interactive content,
+1) create, share and re-use interactive content

-2) analyse, design and verify visitor interactions, for the benefit of researchers, museum curators, creative industries, the educational and tourist sectors.
+for the benefit of researchers, museum curators, creative industries, the educational and tourist sectors.

 Our goal is to provide interactive experiences that engage users at cognitive, aesthetic and emotional levels, through Virtual and Augmented Reality combined with rich multimedia content.